ceph/ceph/doc/start/os-recommendations.rst

 - **A**: Ceph provides packages and has done comprehensive tests on the software in them.
 - **B**: Ceph provides packages and has done basic tests on the software in them.
 - **C**: Ceph provides packages only.
 No tests have been done on these releases.
+- **1**: Testing has been done on Centos 9 starting on version 17.2.8 for Quincy.

 .. note::
    **For Centos 7 Users**